KilledByAPixel/JSONCrush/README.md

 # How to Use

 * Include JSONCrush.js or JSONCrush.min.js in your script
-* Pass a JSON string to JSONCrush to compress it.
+* Pass a JSON string to JSONCrush to compress it into an encoded URI component.
-* Call encodeURIComponent to make the string safe for urls.
+* This result can be safely used in a URL.
+* To decode, first call searchParams.get() or decodeURIComponent() on the string before uncrushing.
-* To decode the string use JSONUncrush.
+* Then pass the decoded URI component string to JSONUncrush.

 # Why?